-Stantec calculates TSR relative to our compensation peer group (disclosed on page 52 of this circular) over a three-year period.
+Stantec calculates TSR relative to our core compensation peer group (disclosed on page 51 of this Circular) over a three-year period.
+Our core compensation peer group includes those of our peers who are most similarly situated to Stantec in terms of industry and operations and therefore excludes CAE, Colliers, and Finning (all of whom, while similar in size and complexity to Stantec, do not generally operate in the same industry).
 TSR measures the stock price appreciation of our common shares as well as dividends paid during the performance period assuming dividend reinvestment.
 If the Company's relative TSR is below the "No Payout" performance level, the performance factor to be applied to the PSUs is 0%, and therefore the relative TSR portion of the award is also zero.
 If Stantec's relative TSR is above the "No Payout" performance level, the performance factor to be applied to the relative TSR portion of the award is interpolated on a linear basis between the performance levels identified above, maxing out at the "Exceed" level.